FlavioLorenzi/ComputerGraphics/README.md

-## Volumetric Pathtracing and HairShading
+## Volumetric pathtracing and hairshading